ARDG-NRAO/LibRA/README.md

 researches/students, as well as in other packages in the RA community.

-Multiple interfaces to the library are provided to access the algorithms vis C++ or Python, or as an end-user via apps built to conveniently configure and execute the algorithms from Linux shell.
+Multiple interfaces to the library are provided to access the algorithms vis C++ or Python, or as an end-user via standalone applications built to conveniently configure and execute the algorithms from Linux shell.

 Interferometric radio telescopes are indirect imaging devices which collects data in the Fourier domain.
 Transforming the raw data from